ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_ilamb.md

 Numerous benchmark comparisons have been defined in the configuration file.
 The comparison of variables have been organised under different sections, such as the <i>Hydrology Cycle</i>.
 <br>
-For other variables, such as the <i>gross primary productivity</i> `gpp`, one or more datasets are available.
+For other variables, such as the <i>git Gross Primary Productivity</i> `gpp`, one or more datasets are available.
 For example, the gross primary productivity measurements of <a href="https://fluxnet.org/data/fluxnet2015-dataset/" target="_blank">FLUXNET2015</a>.
 <br>
 <br>
 By clicking on a row in the table, you can expand it to see the underlying datasets used.
 The table's colourmap extends from best values in purple to worse data in orange.